This is part of the Brennan Center’s work on the Freedom to Vote Act.

 Since 2018, nine states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.

 - Almost two thirds of voters in Florida approved Amendment 4, which restores voting rights for individuals with past felony convictions.

-- State legislatures in Arizona, Colorado, Louisiana, Nevada, and New Jersey also passed rights restoration laws.
+- State legislatures in Arizona, Colorado, Louisiana, Nevada, New Jersey, New York, and Washington also passed rights restoration laws.

 - In New York, Governor Cuomo restored voting rights through an executive order.
 In Kentucky, Governor Beshear also used an executive order to restore voting rights, as did Governor Reynolds in Iowa.